Santo Domingo and Zona Colonial History

 And Now...

-Colonial Zone or Zona Colonial is oldest city in Las Americas on the island of Hispanola in the country of Dominican Republic.
+Colonial Zone or Zona Colonial is oldest city in Las Americas on the island of Hispaniola in the country of Dominican Republic.
 It is a small town located in the capital, Santo Domingo de Guazmán.
 It is bordered by Río Ozama and the Caribbean Sea.
 There are many historical sites that were built during the time of exploration, exploitation, and colonization of the "New World."
-Much of the original city is still able to be seen today.
+Much of the original city can still be seen today.
 The cathedral, monastery, university and hospital are among many of the "firsts" that happened here.
 The 16th century buildings, homes and churches where one can see the old world Spanish architectural styles of the period.
 Many are still in excellent condition and are a wonder to behold.

 Colonial Zone (and the surrounding sectors including San Miguel, San Lázaro, Atarazana, and Cuidad Nueva) is a wonderful mix of the past and present.
 The old and new intertwine to make a unique travelers experience.
 Live the history.
 Walk our streets.
 Visit our Museums and Historical sights.
 Dine in our restaurants.
 Meet our people.
 Dance to out music.
 You will make lasting memories.
-Something you may remember for a life time.
+Something you may remember for a lifetime.
 Here in the land of firsts in "The Americas"

 The "Firsts"